 I was getting sick and tired of that damn sunshine anyway…

-So far, choosing a band to play at the reception has been the most difficult part of wedding planning (finding sites for the ceremony and reception was actually suprisingly painless, the rabbi was a no brainer, cake shopping was a blast, dress shopping was labor-intensive but not frustrating, and through a bit of searching and asking for recommendations we found an awesome photographer and an equally awesome videographer).
+So far, choosing a band to play at the reception has been the most difficult part of wedding planning (finding sites for the ceremony and reception was actually suprisingly painless, the rabbi was a no brainer, cake shopping was a blast, dress shopping was labor-intensive but not frustrating and we got some Camacho Cigars out of the deal, and through a bit of searching and asking for recommendations we found an awesome photographer and an equally awesome videographer).

 It’s particularly difficult for a few reasons:

 - Most bands don’t [need to] advertise.
 They get their business through word of mouth or by people hearing them at weddings they attend.
 For those of us who have been to very few weddings in Seattle (and don’t have many friends who were married here) this is hard.

 - By definition, most wedding bands play really crappy music.
 In fact, I don’t think you’re allowed to call yourself a wedding band unless your repertoire consists of songs that anyone born after 1970 hates.